zzyzxlab/tao.js/packages/docs/src/content/client-react/with-context.md

 the `Component` it is wrapping, which provides the following behaviors:

-* if the return value is **not** an instance of `AppCtx` from `@tao.js/core`, then the value will be merged with the existing value for the `data` prop on the wrapped `Component`
+* if the return value is **not** an instance of `AppCtx` from `@tao.js/core`, then the value will be shallow merged with the existing value for the `data` prop on the wrapped `Component`
 * if the return value from the handler function is an instance of `AppCtx` from `@tao.js/core`, it will be returned to the TAO and used to set the context on the TAO as an [AppCon chain](../basics/chaining.md)
 * if there is no return value, the existing value will be used for the `data` prop on the wrapped